 Stay Educated

 You’ll find a lot of DUI information on the internet.
-Where should you start though and who can you trust?
+Where should you start though, and who can you trust?
 You can narrow down your search first looking up information regarding DUI laws in the state where the event occurred.

 This will point you in the right direction but ultimately, you will have to deal with the prosecutor and a judge who have their own style and nuanced procedures.
-Thus, it’s vital to find an attorney who does business in the same local court where the DUI event occurred.
+Thus, it’s vital to find an attorney who does business in the same local court where the DUI charge occurred.

 Consider Hiring an Attorney